-Besides this Main Overview-dashboard, Checkmk has the built-in variants Host & Service Problems and Network Topology.
+Besides this Main Overview-dashboard, Checkmk has the built-in variants Host & Services Problems and Network Topology.
 You find them in the sidebar under Views ➳ Overview.
 By default, the built-in dashboards are shared with all user roles.
-But you can restrict them to certain roles under WATO ➳ Roles & Permissions ➳ Daschboards.
+But you can also restrict them to certain roles under WATO ➳ Roles & Permissions ➳ Dashboards.

 Checkmk includes a dashboard editor.
-Editing mode is accessed by clicking – appriopiate access rights in place – on the gearwheel symbol (below right on the screen) and choosing Edit Dashboard in the menu that opens.
+The editing mode is accessed by clicking -- if you have the appriopiate access rights – on the gearwheel symbol (below right on the screen) and choosing Edit Dashboard in the menu that opens.

 - The element below right is anchored there and extends in both directions (indicated by the yellow arrows).
 That means it attempts to fill the available space.

 - The element above right is anchored there, and has a fixed-height so that it remains graphically-justified to both globe elements (these cannot be altered).
 This element extends to the left (yellow arrow) in order to fill the available space.

 - The lower left element is anchored at its top left to the globe element.
 It extends to the right (yellow arrow) and down (red arrow) to fill the available space.

 Click on the gearwheel symbol and then select Add dashlet ➳ Static text: